colintzw/dcgan_learn/README.md

 ## Final layer.
 The final conv layer should output a 1024 channel 4x4 tensor.
 We need to reduce this to a single float.
 We use a Linear + Sigmoid?
 Lets also add a Flatten in front..

+# Training loop.
+The GAN training loop tries to solve a minimax problem